-This function should also be used in case of: replacement of the screw of the blades width setting system, motor or after lubrication of the screws and other moving elements of the heads or when significant cutting variances are observed;
+This function should also be used in case of: replacement of the screw of blades width setting system, the motor or after lubrication of the screws and other moving elements of the heads or when significant cutting variances are observed;

-- Turn the main switch to ON position. - Turn the key switch to M position and wait until the text "TBS-01" disappears. - Set the head width to 80 mm using photons. - Press and hold down AUTO CALL" will appear on the displays.
-The controller is ready for auto-calibration.
+- Turn the main switch to the ON position. - Turn the key switch to most position and wait until "TBS-01" disappears. - Set the head width to 80 mm using provide buttons. - Press and hold down Auto CAL.
+After a while - "Auto CALL" will appear on the displays.
+The controller is now ready for auto-calibration.